-Cachinal is a low-sulphidation epithermal deposit located in one of Chile’s top regions for silver and gold.
+Cachinal is a low-sulphidation epithermal deposit located in one of Chile's top regions for silver and gold.
 Shallow drilling has defined the current mineral resources principally to a depth of 150 m below surface and provides sufficient evidence to interpret the presence of high-grade shoots within the vein system extending below the base of a potential open pit.
-Aftermath’s initial exploration focus is to test for mineralization that can potentially be mined using more economical, open pit extraction.

 Located in Chile’s administrative Region II, Cachinal lies about 40 km east of the Pan American Highway in a nearly flat plain at an elevation of around 2,700 m above sea level.
 The project is situated 16 km north of Austral Gold’s Guanaco gold-silver mine.